IzzySmillie/Save-the-Bees/README.md

 A personal project to show awareness for the decline in bees.

-For the website design please visit my behance: https://www.behance.net/gallery/30688615/Save-the-Bees
+To see the website live [visit my website](stb.isabellesmillie.co.uk)